isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 1. Allow for the elision of some content from a larger package of data.
 2. Allow for the holder of that data to do that elision, rather than restricting it to only issuers.

+Elision is the obvious requirement for data minimization: it's the removal of data.
+The question of who can elide data becomes more important when data is signed as an authentication means, such as for credentials of various sorts.
+In these situations, elision is often restricted to the issuer of the credential, which effectively denies the holder from doing so.
+To support data minimization requires the holder to be able to do so as well, while maintaining any signatures.

 ### Incorporate Deterministic Hashing

 As noted in §2.3, above, simplistic Data Minimization can cause other human rights problems such as a lack of Authenticity or Integrity checking.
 This can be resolved in a specification by requiring a fingerprint that can be used to verify elided data.
 It MUST:

 1. Allow elided data to be verified with a fingerprint.
-2. Maintain the validity of authenticity checks such as signatures through that fingerprint.
-3. Ensure that the fingerprint is unidirectional, so that the fingerprint can prove the existence of the data, but the data cannot be derived from the fingerprint.
+2. Ensure that the fingerprint is unidirectional, so that the fingerprint can prove the existence of the data, but the data cannot be derived from the fingerprint.
+3. Maintain the validity of authenticity checks such as signatures through the fingerprint.

-This can typically be done throug a hash function such as SHA-256 or a newer function such as BLAKE3.
-Combined with the requirements of §3.1.1, above, it would require data to be hashed prior to its elision and for any signature to cover the hashes, not the unhashed data.
+A fingerprint that is generated through a hash function such as SHA-256 or a newer function such as BLAKE3 will generally meet the first two requirement.

+The third requirement is designed to support the requirements for Data Minimization in §3.1.1, above.
+If data is hashed, but any signature is applied to the hash rather than the original data, then a holder can choose to elide the data or not, as they see fit, but the signature still remains valid.

 ### Enable Inclusion Proofs